 - Croutons and additional basil (for garnish, if desired)

 - In a medium sized pan, saute onions and garlic in butter over medium heat till they are fairly clear (about 4-5 minutes).
 Don't let the garlic burn!

-- Use an immersion blender to puree.
+Use an immersion blender to puree.
 NOTE: If you don't have an immersion blender, no problem!
 Carefully transfer the "hot" tomato mixture to a blender or a food processor and puree.
 You may need to do this in batches.

 - Once the tomato mixture has been pureed, add in the fresh basil and pulse (or blend) a few times to incorporate the basil into the soup.